JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 The main idea is to asses the cost of different rendering techniques, and try to remedy the issues of their implementation, and how they scale, the more percentage of the viewport is filled with the volume rendering in question.

-The volume that is going to be presented is the ubiquitous bonsai 3D texture, and I am going to center in rendering an Isosurface, since when trying to achieve a volumetric or spectral representation there is not a lot of maneuverability with the cost.

 The techniques present some old approaches, revisited in this paradigm; some usual suspects; and more modern ones:

-* Raymarching
+* Raymarching: a classical approach, representing ray-based methods.
-* MipMap Accelerated Raymarching
+* MipMap Accelerated Raymarching: modern acceleration on top of classical raymarching.
-* Volumetric Billboards
+* Volumetric Billboards: a unused approach, revisited for mobile.
-* Surface nets
+* Surface nets: representing mesh generation methods.
 * Empty Space Skipping
 * Octree based rendering

+The volume that is going to be presented is the ubiquitous bonsai 3D texture, and I am going to center in rendering an Isosurface, since when trying to achieve a volumetric or spectral representation there is not a lot of maneuverability with the cost.

 If time allows, It would also be interesting how effective can be the different more traditional VR techniques on top of this list; like Foveated Rendering.